Bovini: Behavior and reproduction

 Wild cattle are very social animals, which they accumulate into large herds, with some individual sizes that can go into the hundreds.
 Usually these herds consisted of females and their young, although in some species there are occasionally bachelor males among them.
 Generally the larger and more experienced males tend to be solitary, though in the breeding season mixed-herds occur.
 There is a strict hierarchy among males based on size dominance.

 All species of bovin are polyandrous.
 During the rutting period males engage in ramming against each other in order to obtain the breeding rights for females as well as territory.
 The gestation period occurs once the female has been inseminated from the male successfully.
 In most species it lasts approximately nine to ten months.
 They only give birth to a single calf.
-Once the young are born, they won't wean until they are around six to 10 months depending on the species.
+Once the young are born, they will not wean until they are around six to 10 months depending on the species.
 Females of most species sexually mature by four years while for males it is seven years.